-It is always a good idea to look up the public holidays and observances of the city you are travelling to, so as not to miss out on any of the important festivities.
-It will also give you an idea of when the museums and other places of interest are closed.
+It is always a good idea to look up the public holidays and observances of the city you're travelling to, so as not to miss out on any of the important festivities.
+It'll also give you an idea of when the museums and other places of interest are closed.

 - New Year’s: 1st January.

 - Epiphany: 6th January.
 On the 6 January, the witch Befana brings gifts and sweets to the good children and coal to the bad

 - Venice Carnival: One of the most important carnival celebrations in the world.
 Every year it takes place mid-February.

 - Liberation Day and St Mark’s Day: In Venice, St Mark is the patron saint of the city, so a festival is held in his honour and the Italians also celebrate the end of the Nazi occupation.